 Chronic kidney disease (CKD) is associated with a decrease in kidney function that is often progressive.
 CKD can be seen with a variety of conditions, including diabetes and high blood pressure.
 Early detection of kidney dysfunction can help to minimize the damage.
 This is important as symptoms of kidney disease may not be noticeable until as much as 30-40% of kidney function is lost.

-A measured GFR is considered the most accurate way to detect changes in kidney status, but measuring the GFR directly is complicated, requires experienced personnel, and is typically performed only in research settings.
-Because of this, the eGFR is usually used.
+Measuring glomerular filtration rate directly is considered the most accurate way to detect changes in kidney status, but measuring the GFR directly is complicated, requires experienced personnel, and is typically performed only in research settings and transplant centers.
+Because of this, the estimated GFR is usually used.

 How is the sample collected for testing?

 A blood sample is taken by needle from a vein in the arm.
 Depending on the formula used, a person's age, sex, race, height, and weight may also be needed.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.